Do you have trouble hemming stretchy knits? They can be tricky. Let’s look at the various ways to hem knits so that they don’t stretch out.

 You can see it better here:

-If you are using a single needles, use a “Stretch” needle.
+If you are using a single needle, use a “Stretch” needle.
 These are also available at your local sewing store or online.

 So that you can see the stitching lines better, I stitched this same seam on a white knit fabric with black thread.
 I did not serge this raw edge so that you can see what the seam alone looks like.
 As you can see on the backside, the double needle creates a seam that allows the garment to keep its stretch.

 You may be wondering if there is another way to put a hem in knit fabrics.

 1. Don’t use fusible web like Stitch Witchery to hold your hem.
 First, it looks baked on and it doesn’t stretch so that it looks like a piece of masking tape was stuck to the underside.
 By the way, don’t use masking tape or duct tape either!
 The gooey film is so difficult to take off.

 2. If you want the double row of stitching, be sure to get the double needle.
 It doesn’t look near as professional to sew two single lines of stitching.
 The double needle makes it look uniform and professional.